maxawzsinger/gitrails/README.md

 ```

 `GET /requests/all`
-Returns the request log across all agent keys owned by the authenticated GitHub target.
+Returns the request log across all agent keys.

 Required params: none.